 Our latest research, however, has shown that the average sale is now taking eight and a half months with most homes being viewed 18 times before an offer comes through.
 Although industry experts have warned of further potential delays, there are still some scenarios that lend themselves to the scheme; chain-free and vacant properties being two of the most notable.

 In an average year, one in four chains break down at different stages but with the increased pressures and growing bottleneck of demand, 2021 is going to be far from average.
 Last year alone, Spring found this number to be much higher with 47% of homeowners, surveyed by independent research company Atomik Research, claiming to have had their chain break at some stage during the process.

 As such, eliminating the risk of a chain break entirely could be the key to capitalising on this Stamp Duty holiday while it is still in effect.

 There are a number of ways to reduce the risk of the chain breaking but the most effective and cost efficient is to utilise the assistance of a home-buying service such as Spring.

-With the scheme ending on 31st March, there is still enough time for our home-buying service to not only value your home but then buy it and give you the funds ahead of your own purchase.
+With the scheme ending in June, and then tapered in the interim, with standard stamp duty rates resuming October 1st, there is still enough time for our home-buying service to assist your home sale.
 Spring offer a guaranteed sale and can have the money in your account in as little as seven days, freeing you from the burden of a chain potentially breaking and set you up in a more attractive position ahead of buying.